vgilbart/vgilbart.github.io/pages/projects.md

 ---
-layout: default
+layout: page
 permalink: /projects
-title: My projects
+title: Valentine Gilbart's projects
 ---

 # My projects

-This is a new page with all my projects!
+Here's a list of all of my projects:

+* Exemple A